gidra5/uni/obsidian_vault/Language/Programming Language.md

 It may also define private items to be used inside the module.

 Scripts are "runnable" modules.
 As if you created module with one declaration that is the "main" function.
+Dually, modules are scripts that result in a record of exported entries.

 Project may be a library, in which case it must specify entry _module_ file, which exposes library's interface.
 Project may be an executable, in which case it must specify entry _script_ file, which defines executable's commands.